Can an Administrator of an Estate Sell Property in California?

 Final Thoughts

 Selling a home as an administrator in California is possible, but the process depends on the authority granted and the structure of the estate.
+Understanding those pieces early can make the process more manageable and reduce surprises along the way.
+Frequently Asked Questions

 Can an administrator sell a house in California without court approval?

 Yes, if the administrator has full authority under the Independent Administration of Estates Act (IAEA), they can usually sell the property without prior court approval.
+However, they must still provide notice to heirs and follow required procedures.

 What is the difference between full authority and limited authority?